massgravel/massgrave.dev/docs/oem-folder.md

 :::warning

-On Windows 8 and later, **running setupcomplete.cmd is disabled** if the default installed key for the edition is OEM Channel.
+On Windows 8 and later, **running setupcomplete.cmd is disabled** if only OEM Channel is available for the installed edition.

-For example, preactivation won't work for Windows 10 IoT Enterprise LTSC because the default installed key is OEM.
+For example, preactivation won't work for Windows 10 IoT Enterprise LTSC because only OEM channel is available in RTM ISO.
 You can work around this issue by using Non-IoT Windows 10 Enterprise LTSC ISO, in which case the HWID method in preactivation will use IoT LTSC key to change the edition.

+Note that in Windows 11 IoT Enterprise LTSC, it works by default because it has Retail and Volume license channels as well.

 :::